Vocabulary word Suffer - Practice with online flashcards, spelling bees and vocabulary quizzes

 The verb 'suffer' has its origins in Middle English and can be traced back to the Old French word 'sofrir,' which itself evolved from the Latin term 'sufferre.'
 The Latin root 'sufferre' is formed by combining 'sub,' meaning 'under,' and 'ferre,' which means 'to bear' or 'to carry.'
 The etymology of 'suffer' subtly reflects the notion of enduring or carrying a burden, which can be physical or emotional pain, distress, or hardship.
 It suggests the idea of experiencing something difficult or unpleasant without explicitly addressing its specific definition, aligning with its modern meaning related to enduring suffering.

-Find the meaning of suffer
+Find the correct meaning of the verb suffer:

 Try Again!